Why You Should Separate Your Business and Personal Credit

 Why Use Business Credit?

 Establishing business credit separate from your personal credit is not complicated, but it does take time and effort.
 Begin by separating your business finances from your personal finances.
 Set up a business bank account, and keep your books separate.

 Financing for Business Credit

-Provide information and monitor
+Provide Information and Monitor

 Business Credit Bureaus

 Each bureau has its own scoring model, and they all use different information.
-This is where business credit scores differ from individual credit scores: Your individual credit scores are similar (although perhaps not identical), based on your payment history, public records, and other information.
+This is how business credit scores differ from individual credit scores.
+Your individual credit scores are similar between the credit bureaus (although perhaps not identical).
 Even custom scoring models will put you in more or less the same category between lenders.

-As with personal scores, these business credit scores serve a similar function—they affect your business' ability to conduct business on credit.
+However, as with personal scores, these business credit scores serve a similar function—they affect your business's ability to conduct business on credit.
+They're based on your payment history, public records, and other information.

 Cost is another major difference between your personal credit and business credit scores.
 Be prepared to pay for information, whether you’re asking or providing information.
 You don’t get free credit reports every year.
-Instead, you’ll pay a modest fee to see your credit.
+Instead, you’ll pay a modest fee to monitor your credit.